 The district revised its strategic plan in 2016.
 This process reaffirmed CWIFR's values, mission, and vision and resulted in refinement and revision of the district's strategic goals, initiatives, and performance measures.
 Central Whidbey Island Fire & Rescue was scheduled to update and revise its current strategic plan in 2021.
-However, due to the impact and operational constraints of the COVID-19 pandemic revision was deferred until the 4th quarter of 2022 or 1st quarter of 2023.
+However, due to the impact and operational constraints of the COVID-19 pandemic, Division Chief recruitment in 2022, Division Chief recruitment in 2023, and Fire Chief recruitment in 2023, revision was deferred until 2024.